solid-software/hydrated/README.md

 # Hydrated

 Hydrated provides a BehaviorSubject that automatically persists to Flutter's local storage.
-Rehydrate on command!
+An async `hydrate()` method rehydrates on command!

 ## Easy to consume